S-Harshit/Website/documentation/MongoQl/Basics.md

 title: Basics
 ---

-This page gives a basic overview of the MongoDB Query Language implementation used by Polypheny.
+This page gives a basic overview of the MongoDB Query Language adaptation used by Polypheny.

 ## Introduction